 Clinic-recruited sperm donors with student, working holiday or temporary working visas will not be accepted to the program.
-Donors with temporary resident visas may be accepted if they can provide evidence of the above requirements.
+Candidates with temporary resident visas may be accepted if they can provide evidence of the above requirements.

 – Had sexual activity with any person known to have been exposed to HIV.